lexicalunit/spellbot/README.md

 helpful 🤞 — and if not, [please report bugs and request features][issues] to your heart's content.

+### 🎤 Feedback

+Thoughts and suggestions?
+Come join us on the [SpellTable Discord server][discord-invite]!
+Please also feel free to [directly report any bugs][issues] that you encounter.

 ## 🙌 Support Me

 I'm keeping SpellBot running using my own money but if you like the bot and want